Atomic & temp

 #writeViaSiblingTempPath

-import { writeViaSiblingTempPath } from "@openclaw/fs-safe/temp";
+import { writeViaSiblingTempPath } from "@openclaw/fs-safe/advanced";

 await writeViaSiblingTempPath({